 2023-10-06 14:19:27

 Latin American society stopped seeing mining as synonymous with prosperity and began to question the environmental impacts of the sector’s activities.
 50% of mentions on social media associate the sector with illegality.
-This is the main conclusion of the report “A second chance for mining in Latin America: elements to reclaim its history” prepared by LLYC’s Deep Learning team, which analyzed more than 1.4 million messages in the digital sphere in ten countries in the region to understand the perception about the sector.
+This is the main conclusion of the report “A second chance for mining in Latin America: elements to reclaim its history” prepared by LLYC’s Deep Learning team, which analyzed more than 1.4 million messages in the digital sphere in ten countries in the region to understand the perception regarding the sector.
 To achieve this, Big Data and Artificial Intelligence (AI) techniques were used.
 Changing the narrative, humanizing the discourse and moving away from the cliché of sustainability are some of the key elements for the Latin American extractive sector to be able to communicate its value.

 The research carried out by LLYC reaches the following conclusions: